axelor/axelor-mobile/docs/doc/en/GettingStarted.md

 - **Step 1** : get your Nexus connection token

-Run the following command in your terminal using your Nexus credentials.
+Run the following command in your terminal using your Nexus credentials given by Axelor.

 ```bash
 echo -n "username:password" | base64